EXPLAINED: Who has to do a tax declaration in 2023 in France?

 The eventual plan is that declarations for employees will be scrapped, but at present most people still need to fill one in.

-Exemptions - as mentioned, France is in the middle of a major shift in tax declarations and some employees whose only income is their salary were in 2020 or 2021 moved on to 'automatic declarations' where you simply declare that all the information you supplied last year is still correct.
+Exemptions - as mentioned, France is in the middle of a major shift in tax declarations and from 2020 some employees whose only income is their salary have been moved on to 'automatic declarations' where you simply declare that all the information you supplied last year is still correct.

-This is being extended to more employees this year - if you are eligible you will receive an email from the tax office or a message via your online tax portal, if you are not contacted, assume you need to complete the declaration as normal.
+This was extended to more employees in 2023 - if you are eligible you will receive an email from the tax office or a message via your online tax portal, if you are not contacted, assume you need to complete the declaration as normal.

 Rebates - for some people filling in a tax declaration might result in the French government giving you money, rather than the other way round.